 - 2.6.13 The space constraint associated with Route 1 would generally negate the option for using drainage channels for surface water collection.
 Furthermore, in urban environments, such as that through which Route 1 runs, it would be normal practice to provide kerbing.
 For these reasons, surface water drainage collection for Route 1 would be primarily achieved using gullies, and where necessary linear drains. - 2.6.14 The widening of the A282 would result in the loss of existing surface water collection provisions.
-However, along the widened section of Route 1 it may be possible to utilise some of the existing conveyance systems provided that they are in a serviceable condition. - 2.6.15 Treatment of runoff from Route 1 would include use of and sustainable urban drainage systems (SuDS), catchpit chambers, vortex separators and by-pass oil separators. - 2.6.16 Most of the collected surface water would be discharged to surface water bodies and into the ground (where possible and permissible). - 2.6.17 Space constraints along widened sections of the A282 would exclude the use of above ground storage options.
+However, along the widened section of Route 1 it may be possible to utilise some of the existing conveyance systems provided that they are in a serviceable condition. - 2.6.15 Treatment of runoff from Route 1 would include use of sustainable urban drainage systems (SuDS), catchpit chambers, vortex separators and by-pass oil separators. - 2.6.16 Most of the collected surface water would be discharged to surface water bodies and into the ground (where possible and permissible). - 2.6.17 Space constraints along widened sections of the A282 would exclude the use of above ground storage options.
 However, storage for these sections would only need to be provided for runoff from the widened sections of the highway and would be achieved by oversizing the carrier drains. - 2.6.18 Storage requirements for collected surface water runoff from the new sections of the highway adjacent to the crossing and the bridge deck or tunnel approaches would be substantial.
 Large underground tanks would be required to store the collected water.
 Gravity discharge of collected surface water from the underground tanks would not be possible.
 Water from the tanks would need to be pumped to the point of discharge (at the permitted discharge rate).

-Surface Water Drainage - Routes 2, 3 and 4
+Surface Water Drainage - Routes 3 and 4

-2.6.19 Channel drains would primarily be used for surface water collection for Routes 2, 3 and 4.
-Surface water collection at junctions, particular areas with space constraints and along any kerbed sections of highway would generally be achieved using gullies, and where necessary linear drains.

-- 2.6.20 The section of Route 2 that passes between Grays and Chadwell St. Mary would be kerbed where it passes close to existing development.
-Drainage of these sections of highway would generally be achieved using gullies. - 2.6.21 Treatment of runoff from Routes 2, 3 and 4 would include use of and sustainable urban drainage systems (SuDS), catchpit chambers, vortex separators and by-pass oil separators. - 2.6.22 Most of the collected surface water would be discharged to surface water bodies and into the ground (where possible and permissible). - 2.6.23 As space constraints do not generally present a problem with Routes 2, 3 and 4, storage requirements would be provided by ponds, basins or swales.
+- 2.6.19 Channel drains would primarily be used for surface water collection for Routes 3 and 4.
+Surface water collection at junctions, particular areas with space constraints and along any kerbed sections of highway would generally be achieved using gullies, and where necessary linear drains. - 2.6.20 Treatment of runoff from Routes 3 and 4 would include use of and SuDS, catchpit chambers, vortex separators and by-pass oil separators. - 2.6.21 Most of the collected surface water would be discharged to surface water bodies and into the ground (where possible and permissible). - 2.6.22 As space constraints do not generally present a problem with Routes 3 and 4, storage requirements would be provided by ponds, basins or swales.
 In certain areas it may be necessary to provide oversized pipes or underground tanks but these would be limited.